samsungsamiio/samsungsami.io/source/sami/demos-tools/device-simulator.md

 ## Scenarios

-A scenario is used when the Device Simulator works in an automated mode.
+A scenario is used when the Device Simulator works in automated mode.
 This is how a very basic scenario looks:

 ~~~json
 {